My Eclectic Bites

 • To thaw frozen bulgogi:

-Place in the refrigerator overnight, then cook as usual the next day.
+Transfer to the refrigerator overnight, then cook as usual the next day.

 How to Serve

-Common Questions About Bulgogi
+Questions About Making Korean Bulgogi

 What’s the difference between bulgogi, kalbi, and Korean BBQ?